OyvindSabo/experimenting-with-wat/README.md

 This will produce an add.wasm file containing the binary representation of our WebAssembly module

-### Load and Call the binary WebAssembly module with JavaScript
+### Load and call the binary WebAssembly module with JavaScript

-To test that our module works, call we load it into a Node program, and then, and then use it to print the sum of 8 and 5.
+To test that our module works, we load it into a JavaScript program, and then use it to print the sum of 8 and 5.

 ```
 // add.js